jws020501/jws020501/README.md

   I live in suwon,korea

-  I majored in AIsoftware at DONG SEOUL UNIVERSITY but i'm drop out.
+  I majored in AI software engineering at DONG SEOUL UNIVERSITY but i'm drop out.

   I worked at "TLIFE" as a developor.